oauthstuff/draft-oauth-rar/main.md

 `authorization_details` and `scope` can be used in the same authorization request for carrying independent authorization requirements.

-The AS MUST keep both requirements sets separate when reflecting this data to the client and passing this data through to resource servers.
+The AS MUST consider both sets of requirements in combination with each other for the given authorization request.
+The details of how the AS combines these parameters are specific to the APIs being protected and outside the scope of this specification.

+It is RECOMMENDED that a given API use only one form of requirement specification.

 For user convenience, the AS is supposed to merge the requirements when asking the user for consent.